hakonrossebo/elm-packagehelper/README.md

 ## Usage

-1. add the package to your project >elm install hakonrossebo/elmdocs (NB! not released yet)
+1. add the package to your project >elm install hakonrossebo/elmdocs
 2. Start Elm repl >elm repl
 3. run the help function to get suggestions on usage >help